Nemat Khansari, DVM, PhD, ClinPath

 What do you enjoy most about practicing medicine?

-What I enjoy most about practicing medicine is the opportunity to combine teaching, research, and leadership in the field of immunology.
-I am passionate about educating the next generation of scientists and clinicians, advancing research in aging and immunological health, and applying scientific discoveries to improve patient care.
-During my tenure at the Iranian Pasteur Institute, I established the Biotechnology Division and served as Professor and Vice President of the Department of Immunology, experiences that allowed me to shape both scientific programs and institutional growth while mentoring future leaders in the field.
+What I enjoy most about practicing medicine is the opportunity to integrate teaching, research, and leadership within the field of immunology.
+I am passionate about educating the next generation of scientists and clinicians, advancing research in aging and immunological health, and translating scientific discoveries into improved patient care.
+During my tenure at the Iranian Pasteur Institute, I had the privilege of establishing the Biotechnology Division and serving as Professor and Vice President of the Department of Immunology—roles that enabled me to foster institutional growth, lead innovative research, and mentor future leaders in the field.

 Locations